Deliverability settings and SPF/DKIM records

 Go into Settings and locate your company settings section on the left.

 Click on the Deliverability tab.
 Here, company admins can configure SPF/DKIM records.
-This page will only be visible to company admins after they add at least one SMTP channel.
+This page will only be visible to company admins after they add at least one team SMTP channel.

 You will see a list of your SMTP channel domains under Domains on the left.
 Any email domains with missing SPF/DKIM records will have a yellow warning icon.